Willie McRae: Conspiracy theories surrounding McRae's death

+Early allegations of foul play

 Winnie Ewing – then President of the SNP and herself an accomplished lawyer – was directed by the SNP's National Executive Committee (NEC) to conduct an internal investigation for the party to come to a conclusion as to whether Ewing "was satisfied or dissatisfied with the official version that he committed suicide".
 Having been refused access to police records of the investigation and rebuffed by both the Lord Advocate and the Procurator Fiscal in her attempts to conduct private, confidential meetings with them, Ewing, as she later wrote, came "up against a brick wall".
 Ewing reported to the SNP NEC that she was not satisfied with the official account of suicide: "I do not know what happened, but I think it is important that the truth emerges, despite the time that has passed.
 Why the State refuses to let the truth be known is a pertinent question."

+In 1990, Willie McRae's younger brother Fergus, who had maintained silence since McRae's death, publicly expressed for the first time his conviction that McRae had killed himself.
+In a statement made through the family's solicitor, Fergus McRae said; "I believe that his death was investigated diligently and thoroughly by the police, who considered the possibility of murder, and that their findings leave no doubt."
+He concluded his statement; "Willie was certainly depressed, and openly spoke to me of contemplating suicide about a week before his death, and to a close friend only three days before his death.
+He spent much of his life trying to help people.
+May I ask all those who are simply helping others to besmirch his name, to remember this and to leave his memory in peace."
+Supporting Fergus McRae, Lord Fraser of Carmyllie, then the Lord Advocate, also wrote to Sir Nicholas Fairbairn, the Conservative MP for Perth and Kinross, who had expressed concern over the lack of a fatal accident inquiry.
+Contrary to established practice, Lord Fraser revealed further information about McRae's death to Sir Nicholas, and concluded that "the irresistible inference to be drawn from all the facts and circumstances surrounding this tragic death is that Mr McRae took his own life."